Ducati Scrambler Sixty2 – New Pop Icon

 To keep the Sixty2 as nimble as possible it has a 183kg wet weight and a 790mm seat height making it the perfect tool for urban cities and twisting country lanes alike.

 Affordable and user friendly, but without compromising on Ducati style or quality – the Ducati Scrambler Sixty2 is a contemporary bike utilising materials such as the steel on the new swingarm, the same material used to make the new teardrop tank and the frame.

 Modern generation components such as the front and rear LED lights and LCD instruments, truly follow the free spirit that the Scrambler range designers first had in mind.

 ABS is standard equipment on the Scrambler Sixty2 as it is throughout the complete range of Ducati Scrambers.

 Step into the land of Joy where the whole concept is around having good, wholesome fun.
-The Scrambler Sixty2 comes in three striking colors: Atomic Tangerine, Ocean Grey and Shining Black.
+The Scrambler Sixty2 comes in just one striking colourway: Atomic Tangerine.

-Call Sales now on 01508 471919 for more information or see the Sixty2 Scrambler accessories available and how they would look on your Ducati Sixty2 using the Scrambler Configurator below.
+Call Sales now on 01508 471919 for more information or see the Sixty2 Scrambler accessories available and how they would look on your Ducati Sixty2 using the Scrambler Configurator.